 We appreciate the ongoing support and interest that the ILC receives on a weekly basis, reinforcing what an important and respected service the ILC delivers to South Australian organisations and individuals.

-Update on Disability Transition (formerly Disability SA - Community Services)
+Update on Disability Transition Unit (formerly Disability SA - Community Services)

 Metropolitan Adelaide Disability SA offices have closed following the transition of clients to the National Disability Insurance Scheme (NDIS).
 We no longer provide state-funded Disability Community Services.